deviscoding/mac-prefer/README.md

 | in | The path to the config file to import. |
 | out | The path to save the config file to, after import.
 Defaults to `/Users/XXX/Library/Prefer/dock.yml` | user | The user to import a dock for.
 This defaults to the current user, which makes it important to include this flag when running this tool as root.|

 The format of the configuration is an array, with each primary key being separated by a spacer in the dock.
 Elements within the primary keys are entries in the dock.
-Each element is either an application's name, the an absolute path to an application, or an array describing a link to another resource.
+Each element is either an application's name, an absolute path to an application, or an array describing a link to another resource.
 An example in YAML is below:

  group1: - Messages - Postbox group2: - Safari - Firefox - 'Google Chrome' - 'Microsoft Edge' group5: - Hyper - { link: /Applications/Custom.terminal } - screen_sharing group6: - { link: /Applications/, section: others, display: folder, view: grid, sort: name }  When processing application names, the following locations are checked for the application: